ryuichiueda/slides_marp/prob_robotics_2025/lesson1-2e.md

 ### What can be said

 - Superiority or inferiority relative to a certain representative value
     - B's average value is better
     - A's maximum value is better, but A's robot has three more trials
-- Hints for analysis and improvement (this is the most important)
+- Hints for improvement (this is the most important)
-- A's robot can complete multiple laps with a maximum value of 7, but its average and minimum values ​​are small, making it prone to early retirement.
-It is important to investigate the cause.
+    - A's robot can complete multiple laps with a maximum value of 7, but its average and minimum values are small.
+It is important to investigate the cause of early retirement.
     - B's robot appears stable in terms of its average and minimum values, but it is important to investigate why it cannot complete more than 5 or 6 laps.
 - <span style="color:red">What not to say (misuse of representative values)</span>
     - B's robot is better because its average value is better
     - A's robot is better because its maximum value is better

 ---